FastRoutervs.Requesty

 FastRouter is HIPAA-compliant with a BAA on enterprise plans.
 Requesty's HIPAA status isn't explicitly confirmed in public materials we've seen — if HIPAA is on your requirements list, ask both vendors directly.

 Requesty's smart routing is a complexity heuristic — it inspects the request and routes to an appropriate model tier (small/fast for simple queries, large for hard queries).
-FastRouter's AI Auto Model Router goes further: it picks per-request from real-time cost, latency, and quality signals fed by the eval layer.
+FastRouter's AI Auto Model Router goes further: it picks per request from real-time cost, latency, and quality signals fed by the eval layer.
 Both are valuable; AI Auto adds a quality dimension that complexity-only routing can't.

 Both are OpenAI-compatible.
 The bulk of migration is endpoint and key changes.
 Workspace and team mappings translate cleanly; budget cap structures are similar.
 We help with cutover for production workloads.